mhaidarhanif/rewinds-legacy/README.md

 - [x] Deployment to Vercel
 - [ ] Internationalization with i18next

-> ⚠️ Make sure to not using React v18 yet as there's an issue with Tailwind CSS and Vechai UI.
+> ⚠️ Make sure to not using React v18 yet as there's an issue with Vechai UI and Reach UI.
+Unless you want to remove them for now.

 ## Development